angelawyman/javascript-review/intro.md

 - Don't use reserved keywords <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords> like do, catch, case, abstract, break, etc.  Tip: if you write in camelcase this will never be a problem.

 *examples of incorrect variable names*

 `let my favorite_cat; // can't have a space`
 `let 1market; // can't start with a number`
 `let my-proper-name; // hyphens aren't allowed as they are used for subtraction` `let bartle&james; // can't use comparision or mathmatical operators`

-## ECMA6
+## New Kinds of Variables  ECMAScript 6
 JavaScript now has two additional ways to declare variables: let and const.

 #### let
 let is the successor to var.
-Although var is still available, let limits the scope of variables to the block (rather than the function) they’re declared within, which reduces the room for error:
+Although var is still available, let limits the scope of variables to the block (rather than the function) they’re declared within:

 `// ES5
 for (var i = 1; i < 5; i++) {